Last updated October 27, 2020

 Behavioral economist Daniel Kahneman’s research has pointed out how we feel loss twice as strongly as equal potential gains.
 Meaning that if I took $100 from your wallet right now, you would have twice as strong of an emotional reaction as me giving you $100.

-Because of this psychological quirk, it’s unsurprising that looking to legally avoid taxes when you have yet to receive a pre-revenue startup valuation is pretty low on the priority list.
+Because of this psychological quirk, it’s unsurprising that looking to legally avoid taxes when you have yet to even receive a pre-revenue startup valuation is pretty low on the priority list.

 In this article, we’ll take a look at whether or not you really need to get over this quirk or if there are factors that make it worth keeping your startup at home in the beginning before moving your business offshore.
 Then, we’ll examine the strategies you can use to optimize your business structure as soon as possible.